|

 is used to locate the directory that Mamba has been installed in.
 This is used when the

-script is copied from the bin directory to another directory, such as the
+script is copied from thebindirectory to another directory, such as the/etc/initdirectory on a Linux system.
+To clearly illustrate what the

-on a Linux system.
+MAMBA_HOME environment variable is used for consider the directory/INSTALL_DIRon a Linux system.
 This is the directory where the Mamba archive mamba-1.1.tar.gz was

 downloaded and unzipped.
-So the directory contains a single subdirectory named
+So the directory contains a single subdirectory namedmamba-1.1, which has the structure illustrated in the above diagram.
+Without

-moving the script /INSTALL_DIR/mamba-1.1/bin/mamba the server can be started
+moving the script/INSTALL_DIR/mamba-1.1/bin/mambathe server can be started

 by executing that script, as it will simply assume that the MAMBA_HOME environment variable

-is the parent directory by default, which is /INSTALL_DIR/mamba-1.1 .
+is the parent directory by default, which is/INSTALL_DIR/mamba-1.1.
 However,

-if the mamba script is moved to /etc/init so it can start each
+if themambascript is moved to/etc/initso it can start each

 time the system boots the MAMBA_HOME environment variable needs to be set, as the default

 value is the parent directory will be incorrect.
-So simply open the copied file
+So simply open the copied file/etc/init/mambaand add the lineMAMBA_HOME=/INSTALL_DIR/mamba-1.1to ensure it starts correctly.
+The two other environment variables are MAMBA_JAVA_HOME and

 MAMBA_LIB, which point to the location of your Java Runtime Environment (JRE) and the JAR